 5th Grade Curriculum

-AACPS embraces a balanced approach to literacy instruction at the elementary level; Language Comprehension and Word Recognition instruction are both valued.
+The AACPS literacy curriculum provides students with explicit instruction in language comprehension and word recognition.
 A compilation of learning blocks work in tandem to address the variety of needs of developing readers and writers.
 These include:

 The Units of Study for Writing Curriculum is used to teach Writer’s Workshop.
 Writer’s Workshop provides student choice and ownership of writing.
 During Writer’s Workshop, students engage in a short lesson in which teachers model a new skill or strategy prior to giving students the opportunity to try it out in their independent writing.
 As students write independently, the teacher works with small groups of students or individual students to apply the skill or strategy to their own writing or provide feedback.